Buttermilk and Gout IntroductionMany people see buttermilk as a healthy drink. But how will it affect your uric acid and

 As a GoutPal Dieter, you should be aware of the pros and cons of self-experimenting for uric acid levels.
 Because on the positive side, you get results that are most relevant to you.
 But on the negative side, you must commit yourself to severe self-regulation.
 So if you're disciplined, see how to test buttermilk in my Personal Gout Food Research guide.

 If you still have concerns about buttermilk, you should discuss those concerns with your professional health advisers.
-However, if you want help to prepare for that discussion, please see the comments section below.
+However, if you want help to prepare for that discussion, please ask in the Gout Forum.

 Leave Buttermilk and Gout to browse the Milk for Gout section.
 Or return to your GoutPal Plan for Gout Dieters.